mritunjaysharma394/vowpal-wiki/Contextual-Bandit-Example.md

 **Contextual Bandit functionalities in VW**

-VW now contains a contextual bandit module which allows you to optimize a predictor based on already collected contextual bandit data.
+VW contains a contextual bandit module which allows you to optimize a predictor based on already collected contextual bandit data.
 In other words, the module does not handle the exploration issue, it assumes it can only use the currently available data previously collected from some "exploration" policy.

 The data is specified as a set of tuples (x,a,c,p) where x are the current features/context for the decision, a is the chosen action by the exploration policy for the context x, c is the observed cost for action a in context x, and p is the probability the exploration policy choose this action in context x.